tritemio/smbits/content/2016-01/execute-notebooks.rst

     nb = nbformat.read(open(notebook_filename), as_version=4)

-Next, we configure the execution mode:
+Next, we configure the notebook execution mode:

 .. code-block:: python

     ep = ExecutePreprocessor(timeout=3600, kernel_name='python3')

-We specified two (optional) arguments ``timeout`` and ``kernel_name``, which define the execution timeout and the execution kernel to use respectively.
+We specified two (optional) arguments ``timeout`` and ``kernel_name``, which define respectively the execution timeout and the execution kernel.

     The **kernel_name** keyword requires nbconvert 4.2 (unreleased, use master branch from github).